mindaras/ServerAppBoilerplate/README.md

 Code in your local environment and container will pickup the changes.

-Note: make npm installations in container environment since some dependencies are compiled differently on different OS.
+Note: make npm installations in the container environment since some dependencies are compiled differently on different OS.

 ## Migrations